wavesoft/gulp-jbb-profile/README.md

 - `name`

     The name prefix of the file to generate.
-If missing, the filename of the specifications will be used.
-The compiler will generate an `-encode.js` and `-decode.js` file for encoding and decoding your profile.
+If missing, the filename of the input file will be used.
+The compiler will generate an `-encode.js` and `-decode.js` file with the encoding and decoding instructions for your profile.

 ## Specification Example